 - Faucet Packing and Washers

 This will change if the problem requires jobs such as groundwork, overhaul, testing, and inspections.
 These jobs require heavy machinery or power tools to properly deliver the job.
-Here are some of the tools required for commercial plumbing:
+Here are some of the tools required for commercial plumbing installation service:

 - Tile Saws